JJ/github-pr-contains-action/README.md

 ## Caveats

 This GitHub action works as is in public repositories.
-For private repositories, a GitHub token with the appropriate scope must be created and configured.
-When trying to use it in private repositories, it will fail and produce an error message related to this.
+Diff checking will simply be disabled if it detects it is being run in a private repository.

 ## Contributing to development